Curriculum Intent and Rationale

 - A foundational knowledge base using our knowledge organisers and build on the knowledge they learn independently

-- Subjects offering extra-curricular opportunities (trips, clubs etc) for students to develop cultural capital and appreciation of subjects beyond examination content
+- Subjects offering extra-curricular opportunities for students to develop cultural capital and appreciation of subjects beyond examination content

-- Students having guidance and support to develop an understanding of what it takes to be an amazing member of our community
+- Students having guidance and support to develop an understanding of what it takes to be an ambitious member of our community

 Moreover, we firmly believe that to fully enhance the life chances of our students, our curriculum must actively promote the acquisition of a broad/academic vocabulary and depth of understanding.
 Put simply, we believe that knowing more words makes you smarter, and our curriculum is very intent on ensuring this becomes a reality for all of our students.